ec0lint/ec0lint/docs/rules/no-inner-declarations.md

 ## When Not To Use It

 The function declaration portion rule will be rendered obsolete when [block-scoped functions](https://bugzilla.mozilla.org/show_bug.cgi?id=585536) land in ES6, but until then, it should be left on to enforce valid constructions.
-Disable checking variable declarations when using [block-scoped-var](block-scoped-var.md) or if declaring variables in nested blocks is acceptable despite hoisting.